joe-at-startupmedia/pmon3/README.md

 ## Introduction

 Golang currently has no officially support process management tools.
-For the deployment of `Go` services we use the `Linux` built-in command `nohup` & combination, or use the process management tools provided by the operating system such as SystemD, init.d configuration.
+For the deployment of `Go` services we use the Linux built-in command `nohup [process] &`  combination, or use the process management tools provided by the operating system such as SystemD.
 Alternatively, third-party process management tools such as: Python's Supervisor or Nodejs PM2 can also be utilized

 Each method has certain advantages and disadvantages.
 We hope to inherit the convenient and easy-to-use ideas of the GO language deployment.
 There is no need to install other dependencies besides `bash-completion` for ease of command line utilization.